fmaste/Haskell/nix/Internals.md

 -r--r--r-- 1 root root   21 Jan  1  1970 .version-suffix
 ```

-I did not find an specific mentions in the documentation, but this installed
-channel even thou it appears to be for the root user only, it is used by
-non-root users until the users add channels and overrides it!

 ##### Adding a channel

 The user starts with no channels, the ```.nix-channels``` file does not even